Evergreen supports communities across Canada in their efforts to increase housing supply and affordability.

 Everyone deserves a safe and affordable place to call home.
 To help foster innovation in housing supply solutions, the Housing Supply Challenge, led by the Canada Mortgage and Housing Corporation (CMHC), encourages residents, stakeholders, and experts from across Canada to propose innovative solutions that help break down the barriers that limit new housing supply.

-The Challenge will distribute $300 million in funding over five years through various unique rounds.
-Successful submissions will first receive funding to prototype or incubate their proposal, and then finalists will receive additional funding to implement it.
+The Challenge distributes $300 million in funding over five years through various unique rounds.
+Successful submissions first receive funding to prototype or incubate their proposal, and then finalists will receive additional funding to implement it.

-Meet the Housing Supply Challenge Support Program advisors
+Be a part of the Housing Supply Challenge Support Program